-The DTP has recently consulted with stakeholders including councils in relation to the improvement and performance of the existing ResCode assessment at Clause 54 and Clause 55 of the Victorian Planning Provisions.
+The Department of Environment, Land, Water and Planning (DELWP) have recently consulted with stakeholders including councils in relation to the improvement and performance of the existing ResCode assessment at Clause 54 and Clause 55 of the Victorian Planning Provisions.

-Key changes include the introduction of a Performance Assessment Module (PAM) which features the components outlined in Figure 18.
+Key changes include the introduction of a Performance Assessment Module (PAM) which features the components outlined in Figure 12.
 Notably, providing a head of power for zone schedules to specify performance measures for Neighbourhood Character (A1 & B1) and Detailed Design (A19 & B31) is proposed.
-At the time of preparing this Strategy, it is not yet clear or been determined how performance measures should be written for these standards.
+It is not yet clear or been determined how performance measures should be written for these standards.

-18 Proposed ResCode Changes (DTP, 2021)
+18 Proposed ResCode Changes (DELWP, 2021)